Rustin170506/ticdc-sink.slide/slides.md

 # Sink

-Sink is responsible for sending data to Mysql or Kafka.
+Sink is responsible for sending data to MySQL or Kafka.

 <div class="sink">